writetome51/open-array-item-getter/README.txt

 To include in your project:

-import { PublicArrayItemGetter } from '@writetome51/public-array-item-getter';
+import { PublicArrayGetter } from '@writetome51/public-array-item-getter';

-The PublicArrayItemGetter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).
+The PublicArrayGetter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).

 To instantiate, pass the actual array it will contain into its constructor:

-let getter = new PublicArrayItemGetter( [item1, item2, item3,...] );
+let getter = new PublicArrayGetter( [item1, item2, item3,...] );

 You can also reset the array by accessing the class 'data' property:

 getter.data = [1,2,3,4,...];

-PublicArrayItemGetter has methods that return items copied from the array.
+PublicArrayGetter has methods that return items copied from the array.
 None of the methods modify the array.
 These are all of them: